-Iwona Blazwick, OBE, Director of the Whitechapel Gallery has announced Helen Cammock as the seventh winner of the prestigious Max Mara Art Prize for Women at a ceremony at the Whitechapel Gallery, London, on 16 April 2018.
+Iwona Blazwick, OBE, former Director of the Whitechapel Gallery has announced Helen Cammock as the seventh winner of the prestigious Max Mara Art Prize for Women at a ceremony at the Whitechapel Gallery, London, on 16 April 2018.
 The Prize, which has been awarded in alternate years since 2005, supports UK-based female artists who have not previously had a solo survey exhibition, making it the only visual art prize of its kind the UK.

 London based artist Helen Cammock (b.
 1970) was chosen by a panel of expert judges from a shortlist including Céline Condorelli, Eloise Hawser, Athena Papadopoulos and Mandy El-Sayegh, all of whom presented proposals for an artist residency in Italy.
 As the winner, Cammock will now spend six months in Italy during 2018 on a residency tailored to her interests, creating a new body of work that will be shown in a major solo exhibition at the Whitechapel Gallery in 2019 before touring to Collezione Maramotti in Reggio Emilia, Italy.

 Helen Cammock works across moving image, photography, writing, poetry, spoken word, song, performance, printmaking and installation.
 She is interested in histories, storytelling and the excavation, re-interpretation and re-presentation of lost, unheard and buried voices.
 Cammock uses her own writing, literature, poetry, philosophical and other found texts, often mapping them onto social and political situations.
 Her work has drawn on material from Nina Simone, Philip Larkin, James Baldwin, Maya Angelou and Walter Benjamin.
 These texts often direct her choice of medium, such as her evocative moving image work which oscillates between the private and collective.